ailohq/activerecord-db_exists/README.md

 # ActiveRecord::DbExists

-Thi gem provides a useful rake task missing from ActiveRecord - one that provides command-line feedback on the presence of a database.
+This gem provides a useful rake task missing from ActiveRecord - one that provides command-line feedback on the presence of a database.

 ## Installation